zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

               -  S3
                  -  Q2
            -  Notification
+              -  SNS
               -  SQS
                  -  Q3
                  -  Q5
+                 -  Q10
+                    - Queue names are limited to 80 characters and queue names must be unique within an AWS account
            -  Authentication
               -  IAM
                  -  Q260
                     -  IAM resources are all global; there is no regional constraint
+           -  Networking
+              -  VPS
+                 -  **Q9**
+                    -  [CIDR](https://whatismyipaddress.com/cidr#:~:text=Classless%20inter%2Ddomain%20routing%20(CIDR)%20is%20a%20set%20of,be%20sent%20to%20specific%20computers.&text=That%20system%20is%20known%20as%20CIDR%20notation.)
            -  Instance
               -  EC2
                  -  **Q6**